 Content Performance is a powerful analytics tool that cross-sections raw data from Google Analytics with WordPress data, to help marketers and publishers better understand how their content is performing among real users on their sites.
 In this article we will answer frequently asked questions about Content Performance to help you understand its benefits for your business.

 Q: How do I install Content Performance?

 A: If Content Performance is available for your site you will find it in your User Portal under Installs > your install > Utilities.
 The page will walk you through the installation process.
 For more information, see Configuring Content Performance.

 Q: I installed the plugin, now how do I access Content Performance?

-A: After the initial installation and configuration of the plugin, you can access Content Performance in the WordPress Admin Dashboard for your website, under the WP Engine tab > Content Performance.
+A: After the initial installation and configuration of the plugin, you can access Content Performance in the WordPress Admin Dashboard for your website, under the Content Performance tab.

 Q: How long does it take until I can see Content Performance data?

 A: The length of time varies based on how many pages and posts the site has, and how much traffic it receives.
 Once at least 30 days worth of data has been pulled from Google Analytics, the Dashboard area will be unlocked.
 Content Performance will continue to pull data until it reaches a full year.